 They Said It: Recent ECB Policymaker Comments on Quantitative Tightening

-By David Barwick – FRANKFURT (Econostream) – We have assembled below a reasonably complete compendium of all recent public comments by European Central Bank Governing Council members touching on the subject of quantitative tightening, favouring direct quotes where possible.
+By David Barwick – FRANKFURT (Econostream) – To the updated version published one week ago of recent public comments by European Central Bank Governing Council members touching on the subject of quantitative tightening, we have added remarks made in the meanwhile.

 Christine Lagarde (ECB)